hartzis/hartzis.me/posts/2016-05-28-open-source-contribution.md

 I can attest that open source contributing is fun, fulfilling, and actually not too hard to do.
 Many open source maintainers need almost any help they can get, and a great way to get started is just helping with documentation!
 I encourage all entry level devs to attempt to contribute back to their communities.

-Most of my posts are fairly small and with this post I just wanted to lightly touch on my personal experience's with open source.
+Most of my posts are fairly small and with this post I just wanted to lightly touch on my personal experience with open source.
 It has been an amazing and rewarding journey that I wish to continue even though I am slightly scared of open source fatigue.

 Here's to a bright, open, and knowledge filled sharing future!